gregdek/eks-mng-br/README.md

-# eks-mng-br
-Running EKS in Managed Nodegroups with Bottlerocket

-Setup EKS Managed Node Groups with Bottlerocket using Launch Templates
+# Setup EKS Managed Node Groups with Bottlerocket using Launch Templates

-Introduction
+## Introduction

 This walkthrough is intended to get you up and running with a [Managed Node Group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) using Bottlerocket (https://aws.amazon.com/bottlerocket/) nodes, and to familiarize you with some of the differences between a managed node group using the default Amazon Linux 2 nodes and a managed node group using Bottlerocket nodes.

 In the future, managed node groups will support Bottlerocket as a built-in OS choice.
 Until then, this walkthrough should provide a reliable set of steps to build a managed node group with Bottlerocket nodes using [launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html).

-Prerequisites
+## Prerequisites

 * *Basic familiarity with EKS.* For this walkthrough, we will assume some familiarity with EKS and its basic concepts, and that you have started EKS clusters successfully and have run basic workloads on them.
 * *Command-line tools.* On your local workstation, you will need to install the latest versions of [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html), [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html), and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 * *Permissions.* For this walkthrough, you should ensure that the IAM user that you use to create the eksctl cluster also has access to the AWS Management console, including [access to the EKS console](https://docs.aws.amazon.com/eks/latest/userguide/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-console).

-Step 1: Create the Cluster and Verify Console Access
+## Step 1: Create the Cluster and Verify Console Access

 You’ll start by creating a simple example cluster using eksctl.
 It’s possible to use the AWS management console to create your cluster, but using eksctl will give you a set of simple defaults, and will also allow easy command line access later.